solana-foundation/developer-content/content/guides/getstarted/full-stack-development-list-app.md

 export default InitializeComponent;
 ```

 Let's break it down.
-We used a handy multi wallet connect button provided by Solana
+We used a handy multi-wallet connect button provided by Solana.

 ```jsx
 import { WalletMultiButton } from "@solana/wallet-adapter-react-ui";